About the BGHS band Program and Mr. Kappler

 Developing excellent musicianship, leadership, and citizenship in the concert band program is the primary focus of the program.
 We look to elevate the level of musicianship while still offering a musical opportunity for every interested student.

-This is Mr. Henry Kappler's fourth year at Buffalo Grove High School.
+This is Mr. Henry Kappler's sixth year at Buffalo Grove High School.
 Prior to his time at BGHS, he was Associate Director of Bands at Holt High School in suburban St. Louis and Director of Bands at Jersey Community High School.
 He also served as a Graduate Assistant with the band program at Northern Illinois University, traveling with the Huskie Marching Band to the Orange Bowl and serving as interim director of the Wind Symphony.

 Mr. Kappler received his Bachelor of Music and in Music Education degree from Millikin University and completed his Master of Music Education degree with an emphasis in Conducting from Northern Illinois University.
 Mr. Kappler has studied trombone, jazz bass, and conducting with a variety of teachers throughout his academic and professional life and currently enjoys playing the guitar on the weekends.
 He resides in Grayslake with his wife Jennifer and children, Wesley, Sabine, William, and Joanna.